shalom-nganga/code-challenge-1/README.md

  in accordance with the grade parameters provided.

  ### How to use it
-  1 Input the code.
+  .
+Input the code.
-  2 insert the students marks
+  . insert the students marks
-  3.the code will automatically output the grade that corresponds with the marks.
+  . the code will automatically output the grade that corresponds with the marks.

   ## Speed detector
   ### Objective